Canada in a Changing Global Energy Landscape

 89 Christophe McGlade and Paul Ekins, The geographical distribution of fossil fuels unused when limiting global warming to 2° C, Nature, vol. 517, 2015;

-Andrew Leach, Are oil sands incompatible with action on climate change?, Maclean’s, Jeff Lewis, Is oil sand development still worth it?, October 28, 2014.
+Andrew Leach, Are oil sands incompatible with action on climate change?(link is external), Maclean’s, Jeff Lewis, Is oil sand development still worth it?(link is external), October 28, 2014.

-91 University of Calgary, The Optimized System for Carboxylic Acid Remediation (OSCAR), IGEM 2012.
+91 University of Calgary, The Optimized System for Carboxylic Acid Remediation (OSCAR)(link is external), IGEM 2012.

 92 U.S. Energy Information Administration, Frequently Asked Questions, How much oil is used to make plastic?